Computational Thinking#

 Is this not covered when I learn to code?#

 Thinking computationally differs from coding, or computer programming, in that a program tells a computer what to do.
 Computational thinking enables you to work out exactly what to tell the computer to do.
 It is a mental task to solve the problem in front of you.
 These are two separate skills and two separate tasks.
 Theoretically, you need to be able to perform “computational thinking” before you can start to code.
-Often we focus on learning to programming, with the content relating to the specifics of the command names and relevant syntax.
+Often we focus on learning to program, with the content relating to the specifics of the command names and relevant syntax.
 We don’t always appreciate that we also need to learn how to solve computational problems as well.
 Sometimes this is included/covered in an introductory programming workshop, but where it is, it is often not explicit.

 We can make an analogy with the teaching of statistics.
 Often individuals are taught a list of statistical tests and how to perform them.
 They then get the chance to practice these.
 At the end they know they can perform a t-test if someone asks or tells them to do so, but what they maybe lack is the ability to identify in their analysis that a t-test is an appropriate choice over a regression analysis.
 We are teaching you how to use the tools, not how to choose the tools.